cristianoliveira/funzzy/README.md

 funzzy init
 ```

-Change the yaml as you want.
+Change the YAML as you want.
 Then run:

 ```bash
 funzzy watch